 He moved to Australia in the 1920s and was teaching in Queensland until 1929 when he quit a job as teacher of electrical subjects at Brisbane’s Central Technical College.
 During the 1940s he was teaching at Tamworth High School in NSW, and he married Margaret, the widowed mother of eminent Tamworth local historian Lyall Green.

 When Platt retired he and Margaret moved to England.
 Margaret died in 1964 and Bevis passed away on March 27, 1979 – aged 90.
 He left his estate to Lyall, who died in 2016, aged 100.

-This poor-quality negative, from among Platt’s collection, appears to show Shore Edge church, perhaps in the 1910s or 1920s.
-What is happening in the photo is a mystery.
+This poor-quality negative, from among Platt’s collection, shows a “stone laying ceremony” at Shore Edge church, perhaps in the 1910s or 1920s.